Commonwealth Consolidated Acts(1) A draft determination or a final determination must contain one or more of the following directions:

 (b) that the Director, or the Director's nominee, counsel the person under review;

-(c) that any medicare benefit that would otherwise be payable for a service in the provision of which the person is stated in a report under section 106L to have engaged in inappropriate practice cease to be payable;
+(c) that any medicare benefit or dental benefit that would otherwise be payable for a service in the provision of which the person is stated in a report under section 106L to have engaged in inappropriate practice cease to be payable;

-(ca) if any medicare benefit for a service:
+(ca) if any medicare benefit or dental benefit for a service:

-(ii) in connection with the rendering or initiation of which the person under review or such an employee is stated in a report under section 106L (other than a report based on a finding made under subsection 106K(2) or 106KB(3)) to have engaged in inappropriate practice;
+(ii) in connection with the rendering or initiation of which the person under review or an associated person is stated in a report under section 106L (other than a report based on a finding made under subsection 106K(2) or 106KB(3)) to have engaged in inappropriate practice;

-has been paid (whether or not to the person under review)--that the person under review repay to the Commonwealth the whole or a part of the medicare benefit that was paid for that service;
+has been paid (whether or not to the person under review)--that the person under review repay to the Commonwealth the whole or a part of the medicare benefit or dental benefit that was paid for that service;

-(cb) if any medicare benefits for a class of services:
+(cb) if any medicare benefits or dental benefits for a class of services:

-(ii) in connection with the rendering or initiation of which, or of a proportion of which, the person under review or such an employee is stated in a report under section 106L, based on a finding made under subsection 106K(2), to have engaged in inappropriate practice;
+(ii) in connection with the rendering or initiation of which, or of a proportion of which, the person under review or an associated person is stated in a report under section 106L, based on a finding made under subsection 106K(2), to have engaged in inappropriate practice;

-have been paid (whether or not to the person under review)--that the person under review repay to the Commonwealth the whole or a part of the medicare benefits that were paid for the services or that proportion of the services, as the case may be;
+have been paid (whether or not to the person under review)--that the person under review repay to the Commonwealth the whole or a part of the medicare benefits or dental benefits that were paid for the services or that proportion of the services, as the case may be;

 (ea) if the person under review is a midwife and there is in force in respect of the person an undertaking under section 21B--that the Minister's acceptance of the undertaking is to be taken to be revoked;